Mike Bryan: World TeamTennis

 Both brothers kicked off their World TeamTennis careers back in 1999 for the Idaho Sneakers.
-They went on to play for the Newport Beach Breakers in 2004, the Kansas City Explorers from 2005-2012, the Texas Wild in 2013, the San Diego Aviators in 2014, the California Dream in 2015, the Washington Kastles from 2016-2018, and most recently the Vegas Rollers in 2019.
+They went on to play for the Newport Beach Breakers in 2004, the Kansas City Explorers from 2005 to 2012, the Texas Wild in 2013, the San Diego Aviators in 2014, the California Dream in 2015, the Washington Kastles from 2016 to 2018, and most recently the Vegas Rollers in 2019.
 They have two World TeamTennis titles, one from the Newport Beach Breakers in 2004, and another from the Kansas City Explorers in 2010.
-It was announced that Mike, along with twin brother Bob, will be joining the Vegas Rollers during the 2020 WTT season set to begin July 12 at The Greenbrier.
+It was announced that Bryan, along with twin brother Bob, will be joining the Vegas Rollers during the 2020 WTT season set to begin July 12 at The Greenbrier.

 Davis Cup record (28–5)

 Together with his twin brother Bob Bryan, the pair has won the most Davis Cup matches of any team in doubles for the United States.
-Mike also owns U.S. Davis Cup records with 27 individual doubles wins and 32 ties played.
+Bryan also owns U.S. Davis Cup records with 27 individual doubles wins and 32 ties played.

 Grand Slam finals

 Doubles: 32 (18 titles, 14 runner-ups)

 By winning the 2006 Wimbledon title, Bryan completed the men's doubles Career Grand Slam.
 He became the 19th individual player and, with Bob Bryan, the seventh doubles pair to achieve this.
-In 2012, by winning the Olympic gold medal, along with his brother, Mike completed the career "Golden Slam", as did Bob.
+In 2012, by winning the Olympic gold medal, along with his brother, Bryan completed the career "Golden Slam", as did Bob.
 They are the only team that has ever accomplished this.